TarVK/model-react/README.md

 -   DataLoader: A data source that retrieves its value from an async callback
 -   LoadableField: A data source whose value is loaded from an async callback, but can be changed like a field
 -   DataCacher: A data source that caches combinations of values of other sources
+-   ActionState: A data source to track states of arbitrary async function calls

 Together with some simple data hooks:

 -   useDataHook: The react hook that makes an element rerender when data changes, and tracks whether the data source is still loading, or errored while loading
 -   getAsync: A function to convert a `IDataRetriever` into a promise that resolves when all data finished loading
+-   isLoading: A function to extract the loading state out of a `IDataRetriever`
+-   getExceptions: A function to extract the exceptions out of a `IDataRetriever`

 And some additional tools:

 -   Loader: A react component that uses a render prop to pass the data hook, and renders alternative elements while your data is loading
 -   LoaderSwitch: A react component that allows you to pass data of your data hook to render alternative elements while your data is loading
+-   useActionState: A react hook to easily track the state of arbitrary async function calls, such that a `Loader` or `LoaderSwitch` can be used to show the state.

 ## Examples